alphagov/.github/SECURITY.md

 ## Reporting a Vulnerability

-GDS are advocates of responsible vulnerability disclosure.
+GDS is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, great!
 We would like to know so we can fix it.

 - If you believe a vulnerability affects the data (release of sensitive data or personal identifiable information) of a system:
   - Send details to [disclosure@digital.cabinet-office.gov.uk], include: